 http://www.members.shaw.ca/ron.blond/Circle.Geom1.APPLET/index.html

 Use this dynamic applet to explore and visualize circle geometry.
-Investigate the properties of inscribed and central angles by hanging the radius of a circle and by repositioning the circle vertically or horizontally.
+Investigate how tangent lines relate to the radius of a circle. (

 http://www.members.shaw.ca/ron.blond/Circle.Geom2.APPLET/index.html